vasylbruchko/FileRenamer/README.md

 Running juniper_renamer.py:

-Step1: Navigate to the directory where juniper_renamer.py is located
+Step 1: Navigate to the directory where juniper_renamer.py is located

-Step2: Right click in directory and select "Open in Terminal" for Windows 11 or "Open command window here" for Windows 10
+Step 2: Right click in directory and select "Open in Terminal" for Windows 11 or "Open command window here" for Windows 10

-Step3: In the Command Prompt type the following:
+Step 3: In the Command Prompt type the following:

 	python .\juniper_renamer.py

-Step4: Select the source and destination directory.
+Step 4: Select the source and destination directory.
 Customer directory is made up of additional directory containing running.txt files.
 Name.txt directory is the directory with multiple NAMES.txt files.

 NOTE: The user does not have to select all four directory, but each pair needs to be chosen.

-Step5: Click on the Rename Customer Files or Rename Name.txt Files button.
+Step 5: Click on the Rename Customer Files or Rename Name.txt Files button.
 NOTE: If you didn't select a source and destination, the button will show an Error.

-Step6: Check the counter to verify how many files were succesfully processesed.
+Step 6: Check the counter to verify how many files were succesfully processesed.
 Check the output.log in the directory where juniper_renamer.py exists to identify the unnamed files.